 - If at all the Food I like is available, They won’t do a door delivery.

 - If I decide go for a take away, the Restaurant kitchen will open only after an hour

 Most of the time, after trying first 3 options, before I try the fourth, I will start to convince myself.
-And one such evening I decided to eat my quick energy snack and then start making this recipe.
+And one evening after some debate with my mind I decided to first eat my quick energy snack and then start making this recipe.

 This is recipe is highly inspired from Chef Vineet Bhatia’s “Rasoi cook book” .
 I have posted one of the recipe before (Click here)

 - olive oil to drizzle